Computer virus cripples top Apple supplier TSMC

 It added that it has "taken actions to close this security gap and further strengthen security measures."

-Shares in TSMC in Taipei were down 1% in late morning trading on Monday.
+Shares in TSMC in Taipei closed 0.6% lower on Monday.